oliver-butterley/formalisation/site/index.md

     style: "border-radius: 10%;"
   actions:
     - theme: brand
-      text: See speakers and schedule
+      text: Speakers and schedule
-      link: /info
+      link: /info#schedule
     - theme: alt
-      text: Practical info
+      text: Register
-      link: /practical
+      link: /info#register
     - theme: alt
-      text: The team
+      text: Event team
       link: /team

 features:
   - title: Colloquium talks
-    details:
-      Three talks on major topics related to formalization, computer-verified proofs and digital mathematical libraries.
+    details: Three talks on major topics related to formalization, computer-verified proofs and digital mathematical libraries.
 This includes the underlying ideas, concrete implementations and recent successes.
-    link: /info#colloquium
+    link: /info#schedule
   - title: Workshop sessions
-    details:
-      A series of hands-on sessions which will give participants first-hand knowledge using the Lean 4, its mathematical library and associated tools.
+    details: A series of hands-on sessions which will give participants first-hand knowledge using the Lean 4, its mathematical library and associated tools.
-    link: /info#workshop
+    link: /info#schedule
   - title: Audience
-    details:
-      The event is accessible to mathematicians of all stages, anyone who is curious to start or continue exploring the field of computer-verified proofs, particularly with Lean.
+    details: The event is accessible to mathematicians of all stages, anyone who is curious to start or continue exploring the field of computer-verified proofs, particularly with Lean.
     link: /info#summary
 ---